nelson-lang/nelson-gitbook/en/help_tools/headcomments.md

 ## Input argument

- - function_name - a string: function name or a .nlf filename.
+ - function_name - a string: function name or a .m filename.

 ## Output argument